top of page

 The Carnivore Code by Dr. Paul Saladino

-1. The sheer importance of QUALITY animal foods to our optimal health and the evolution of man/woman.
+1. The crucial role of HIGH-QUALITY animal foods in achieving optimal health and the development of humans.

 I was given the idea for this blog post when a friend who has been vegetarian for 15 years became interested in change.